Skip to main content

 • You're building a permanent knowledge base (use Atlas)

-• Precise citation tracking matters (use reference manager)
+• Precise citation tracking matters (use citation manager)

 Frequently Asked Questions

-Yes, tools like GitMind and Atlas can process PDFs and generate visual structures.
-The quality varies:expect to refine manually for best results.
+Yes, tools like GitMind and Atlas can process PDFs and generate visual mind map structures.
+The quality varies by tool.
+Uexpect to refine manually for best results.

-GitMind offers the best free AI mind mapping.
+GitMind offers the best free AI mind mapping from documents.
 For manual creation with AI assistance, combine free ChatGPT with free Coggle or Miro.

-For a research paper, aim for 20-50 nodes: main themes as primary branches, key points as secondary, and only the most important details as tertiary.
-More defeats the purpose.
+For a research paper, aim for 20-50 nodes.
+Use main themes as primary branches, key points as secondary, and only the most important details as tertiary nodes.
+More detail defeats the purpose of visual overview.

 Yes.
-Atlas does this automatically with knowledge graphs.
+Atlas does this automatically with mind maps that show connections across all your sources.
 Manually, you can create themed master maps that reference multiple source documents.

-Mind maps are hierarchical (one central concept, branching out).
-Knowledge graphs are networked (any concept can connect to any other).
-Knowledge graphs better represent complex relationships; mind maps better show hierarchy.
+Mind maps are hierarchical with one central concept branching out.
+Knowledge graphs are networked where any concept can connect to any other.
+Mind maps better show hierarchy while knowledge graphs better represent complex relationships.